kostya-zero/relayx/README.md

-﻿# Wire
+﻿# Relayx

-Wire is a TCP client with interface highly inspired by Microsoft Telnet Client.
+Relayx is a TCP client with interface highly inspired by Microsoft Telnet Client.